matcha-ai/matcha/docs/engine/lambda/README.md

 It is a fundamental class within the Matcha engine, since it mediates many core functionalities of matcha, from
 [automatic differentiation](tensor/autograd) to [JIT](tensor/jit).
+Lambdas can be represented as directed aclycic multigraphs, where each `engine::Op` represents one node, and each `engine::Tensor` represents one edge.

 A lambda has its inputs and outputs, similarly to a single `engine::Op`.
 Apart from inputs, lambda also has its constants, which are tensors needed